Eamonbaloun/PC-Beginners-Guide/README.md

 ## About Me

-I've been passionate about computers for over a decade and have built many systems myself.
-I want to share my knowledge and help newcomers navigate the world of PC gaming.
+I've been passionate about computers for over a decade and have built multiple systems myself.
+I want to share my knowledge and guide newcomers through the world of PC gaming.

 ## Disclaimer